plumvillage/newsletter/src/en/articles/sr-thao-nghiem--strolling-with-joy-on-a-sunny-day.md

 The Dharma talks on Monastic Days were often very closely related to what was happening in the sangha.
 We all listened attentively and felt as if Thay was giving us each a private teaching.
 As sangha issues were brought up and Thay shared his insights on how to resolve them, we often asked each other, “How did Thay know about that?”

 The Hermitage is small, but large enough for Thay to lead the sangha for walking meditation.
-Thay led us around the garden, along the creek, (which is called “Fragrant Creek - Phương Khê”), towards the rows of poplar trees, then turning back until we arrived at the three cypress trees.
+Thay led us around the garden, along the creek, (which is called “Fragrant Creek–Phương Khê”), towards the rows of poplar trees, then turning back until we arrived at the three cypress trees.
 On those days, Thay and his disciples often sat around a bonfire outside.
 The brothers always brought along guitars to play and sing meditation songs.
 Thay liked to sit and listen to his monastic children sing, and watch us having fun and laughing.
 We, the young sisters at the time, rarely sat near the bonfire.
 Instead we liked to hide near the bamboo grove to enjoy the dishes we missed out on at lunch or run around and play games.

 {% image "article/sr-thao-nghiem/IMG_6614-edited.jpg", "", "Chanting practice at the Hermitage, 2014" %}